joshrendek/joshrendek.com/content/post/2018-04-01-kubernetes-on-bare-metal.md

 If you've been following kubernetes, you'll understand theres a myriad of options available...
 I'll cover a few of them briefly and why I didn't choose them.
 Don't know what Kubernetes is? <a href="https://kubernetes.io/docs/getting-started-guides/minikube/" rel="nofollow">Minikube</a> is the best way to get going locally.

+This guide will take you from nothing to a 2 node cluster, automatic SSL for deployed apps, a custom PVC/PV storage class using NFS, and a private docker registry.
+Helpful tips and bugs I ran into are sprinkled throughout their respective sections.

 <a name="goals"></a>
 ##### But first the goals for this cluster: